-Bluespec SystemVerilog (BSV) is aimed at hardware designers who are using or expect to use Verilog [IEE01], VHDL [IEE02], or SystemVerilog [Acc04] to design ASICs or FPGAs.
-BSV is based on a synthesizable subset of SystemVerilog, including SystemVerilog types, modules, module instantiation, interfaces, interface instantiation, parameterization, static elaboration, and "generate" elaboration.
+Bluespec SystemVerilog (BSV) is aimed at hardware designers who are using or expect to use Verilog [IEE05], VHDL [IEE02], SystemVerilog [IEE13], or SystemC [IEE12] to design ASICs or FPGAs.
+It is also aimed at people creating synthesizable models, transactors, and verification components to run on FPGA emulation platforms.
+BSV substantially extends the design subset of SystemVerilog, including SystemVerilog types, modules, module instantiation, interfaces, interface instantiation, parameterization, static elaboration, and "generate" elaboration.
 BSV can significantly improve the hardware designer's productivity with some key innovations: